gatsbyjs/gatsby/docs/blog/2019-07-03-using-themes-for-distributed-docs/index.md

 Gatsby Themes are a great choice for this task.
 Themes allow us to build a full-featured Gatsby website—configuring plugins, writing custom components, using GraphQL queries—one time and apply it to multiple data sources.
 Themes are highly configurable, so each website can have its own defining features, like a page title, description, and more.

-In this blog post, I’m going to talk about some of our favourite parts about using Gatsby Themes to deliver a consistent docs experience.
+In this blog post, I’m going to talk about some of our favorite parts about using Gatsby Themes to deliver a consistent docs experience.

 ## Versioning with `gatsby-source-git`